 Destroy the Castle:

 In small groups, students design a mock trebuchet as described in PBS' “Destroy the Castle.”
 Students explore the “How the Trebuchet Works” section to analyze the impact of various variables on trebuchet success.
-Students answer questions about the impact of each variable on elastic potential energy.
+Students answer questions about how each variable affects elastic potential energy.

 Students work in teams to draw a prototype of a piece of equipment that can “Destroy a Castle” by using gravitational potential energy.